GbengaCyber/Device-Code-Flow-Attack-Microsoft-Entra-ID-Lab/README.md

 ## What This Is

-This project documents a hands-on security lab where I simulated a Device Code Flow phishing attack against a real Microsoft Entra ID tenant — first with no defenses, then with a full security stack deployed.
+This project documents a hands-on security lab where I simulated a Device Code Flow phishing attack against a real Microsoft Entra ID tenant, first with no defenses, then with a full security stack deployed.
 The goal was to understand how this attack works at a technical level, what the attacker sees, what the defender sees, and how to stop it.

 This is not a theoretical exercise.
 Every screenshot, log entry, and alert in this repo came from a real simulation run against a live test environment.